3 Reasons You Should Hire A Virtual CFO

 This is where those numbers really get taken to the next level.
 A CFO is fluent in finance; they will often do dashboard reporting which involves looking at your actual performance versus your budget and goals, your balance sheet, cash flow and trends.
 You should be getting the numbers, and the explanation too – what do the figures actually tell you and what decisions should you now make as a result?
 Key metrics and KPIs can be focussed on, often according to strategy or the area the CFO deems to be a priority at that particular time.

 With business comes risk.
 With debt, comes risk.
 With employing a team, comes risk.
 There’s risk everywhere and you can’t escape it in business, but you can certainly manage it and make sure you aren’t biting off more than you can chew.
 The numbers are really important here.
 What can you afford, compared to what you wish you can afford?
 Before any big decision like hiring or making a large equipment purchase, your VCFO will be able to guide you through the process, assess the risk involved and be a key decision maker.
-THere job is to protect your business and help it prosper.
+The job is to protect your business and help it prosper.
 Being able to take the emotion out of it as an objective party is particularly beneficial here.

 If a Virtual CFO isn’t helping the business make money, are they really a VCFO?
 Of course this comes with plenty of disclaimers such as – what state is the business in when are they engaged?
 However a key goal for any VCFO is to increase the profitability of your business.
 More often than not, this will come down to cash flow management, internal processes and of course, your strategy and business plan.
 If these factors are humming along nicely (your Virtual CFO will get you there), then the money should start flowing in as a result.

 Where are you spending where you don’t need to be?
 Are you being taken for a ride by either a client or a supplier?
 These questions can be really hard to answer, particularly when a relationship is involved.
-After becoming fluent in your businesses finances, a VCFO can ascertain where money can be saved to make you more efficient and less wasteful in both the day-to-day operations and over the financial year as a whole.
+After becoming fluent in your businesses finance planning, a VCFO can ascertain where money can be saved to make you more efficient and less wasteful in both the day-to-day operations and over the financial year as a whole.

 What are the benefits of a Virtual CFO?